-- K. Welch, Julius Caesar as Artful Reporter: The War Commentaries as Political Instruments (Wales: Wales Classical Press, 1998).
-Buy it on Amazon here.
+Participants will receive selections from K. Welch, Julius Caesar as Artful Reporter: The War Commentaries as Political Instruments (Wales: Wales Classical Press, 1998).
+If you'd like to purchase the book, it is available on Amazon here.

 In addition, the following studies and guidebooks may be helpful (but are not required) for getting the most out of your reading of Caesar and your visit to southern France:

 - The Blue Guide to Provence by Paul Stirton

 - Roman Provence: A History and Guide by Edwin B. Mullins